 4. Horseshoe Bay

-Right in the centre of town is beautiful Horseshoe Bay, surrounded by pines and scattered with rocks my kids find hard to resist climbing.
+Right in the centre of town is beautiful Horseshoe Bay, one of the most popular beaches to visit in South West Rocks with kids.
+Surrounded by pines and scattered with rocks my kids find hard to resist climbing.
 Close to shops and cafes, the beach is patrolled during spring, autumn and summer school holidays, as well as on summer weekends.
 And there’s a great playground for the kids.

 5. Trial Bay Gaol Beach

-Sheltered from winds, this pretty protected beach is great for kids with it’s warm and mostly shallow waters.
-It’s a great spot to watch the sunset over the water and you may even be lucky enough to spot a turtle or two.
+Sheltered from winds, this pretty protected beach is another great one for families with its warm and mostly shallow waters.
+It’s also a great spot to watch the sunset over the water and you may even be lucky enough to spot a turtle or two.

 6. Back Creek